 We’ve spent a lot of time talking about the many different causes of anger.
-It can develop from stress, from fear, from unmet needs, from feeling a lack of control in a situation, or from an unwillingness to accept situations, to name just a few.
+It can develop from stress, fear, unmet needs, feeling a lack of control in a situation, or an unwillingness to accept situations, to name just a few.
 It can develop from depression, trauma, and the use of substances.

 We have already addressed the notion of using STOP while in the middle of a conflict.
 But what if the conflict is internal?
 What if the only person you are in conflict with is yourself?

-Just like before , you will want to turn immediately to checking in with your body.
-You will identify your thoughts, related beliefs and feelings.
+Just like before, you will want to turn immediately to check in with your body.
+You will identify your thoughts, related beliefs, and feelings.
 You will seek self-awareness.
 But what’s next?

-When you are in a moment of emotional pain, you have the option to fight it, embrace it, explore it, or try to stuff it down or avoid it..
+When you are in a moment of emotional pain, you have the option to fight it, embrace it, explore it, or try to stuff it down or avoid it.
 You may lash out in anger and do something you regret.
-You may beat yourself up for your choices later on, losing self-respect and self-esteem.
-Choosing to remain calm and self-assured, you can strengthen your sense of self and even improve how you feel about yourself.
+You may beat yourself up for your choices, later on, lose self-respect and self-esteem.
+Choosing to remain calm and self-assured, can strengthen your sense of self and even improve how you feel about yourself.

-If you are really in the middle of being angry, then remove yourself from the situation.
+Here’s how you are really in the middle of being angry, then remove yourself from the situation.
 Initiate a timeout, even if for only a few minutes.
 This can be a physical timeout where you remove yourself from the situation or it may be an internal timeout where you take a pause and take a few deep breaths.
-If you are in conflict with another person, then let them know you are too angry to respond at the moment.
+If you conflict with another person, then let them know you are too angry to respond at the moment.

 Take a moment to be with your breath.
 Acknowledge your anger, your body’s response to your anger, and your negative self-talk.
 Just acknowledge it is there without trying to change it.